 - what is feasible,

-- where you need to narrow down more, and
+- where you need to narrow your ideas down more, and

 - which aspects still require research.

-Answer the following questions for yourself – in writing and as concretely and in as much detail as possible.
+Answer the following questions for yourself – in writing and as specifically and in as much detail as possible.
 Also note any uncertainties, open questions, or doubts.
 Your answers will form your proposal.

-- Topic: What will be the title (possibly with a subtitle) of your work?
+- Topic: What will the title (and possibly subtitle) of your work be?

 - Question: Which question do you want to answer with your work?